-An analytical chemistry expert witness generally has an advanced degree and extensive experience in forensic chemistry, forensic toxicology, organic chemistry, inorganic chemistry, environmental chemistry, and/or analytical chemistry.
+Analytical chemistry expert witness candidates generally have advanced degrees and extensive experience in forensic chemistry, forensic toxicology, organic chemistry, inorganic chemistry, environmental chemistry, and/or analytical chemistry.
 Representing the plaintiff or defendant, Cahn Litigation Services is often called upon by law firm clients to locate an expert witness to support matters involving analytical chemistry.

 Analytical chemistry is the science of processing information about the composition and structure of matter.
 An analytical chemist has expertise in chemistry, instrumentation, computers, and statistics to determine compositions in support of many industries, including: